jbonatakis/pginbox/docs/SEMANTIC_CHUNKING_V2.md

 * revision number
 * patch number within series, if present

+Subject normalization should be the starting point, not the entire key.
+Grouping should also consider:

+* thread relationships
+* sender identity
+* list identity
+* send-time proximity

-This will not be perfect, but it is a useful and practical grouping key.
+This will still not be perfect, but it is materially safer than subject-only grouping.

 ---